the big picture

 Farmers Markets support sustainable local economies in the face of global challenges.
 They provide low-barrier grassroots opportunities to new and small local farmers, growers, home based food-makers, food artisans, handcrafters and innovators to reach their communities, and offer people reliable weekly places in their community to find wonderful locally made, baked and grown necessities - all with the benefit of low environmental footprint and growing a local, circular economy that keeps money in our local communities.

-Farmers Markets have been placemaking events for thousands of years.
-Today's Farmers Markets have the ability to address contemporary societal and civic needs far beyond food-based needs, with positive immediate and long-term benefits for minimal financial inputs.
-Well-operated Farmers Markets like the F&MM, located in the right public places, with creative and innovative at-market programs, local support and community engagement can:
+Farmers Markets have been community placemaking events for thousands of years.
+Today's Farmers Markets have the ability to address contemporary societal and civic needs beyond food-based needs, with positive immediate and long-term benefits for minimal financial inputs.
+Well-operated Farmers Markets like the F&MM, located in the right public places, with creative and accessible at-market programs, local support and community engagement can:

 Activate, regulate and positively impact the use of a public space